T-Systems-MMS/otc-nextcloud/README.md

 #### 6.3 Create a Domain Name Service (DNS)

-If you want you, can also create a DNS for your adress to access your page with a specific name.
+If you want, you can also create a DNS for your adress to access your page with a specific domain name.
 Otherwise you can use the EIP of your node.
+This is only possible if you're already have a registered domain.

-1. Search for [DNS](https://docs.otc.t-systems.com/dns/index.html), click on "Public Zones", the Top-Level-Domain of OTC _otc-on-rails.de_ and add a Record Set.
+1. Search for [DNS](https://docs.otc.t-systems.com/dns/index.html).
+If you already have a Top-Level-Domain you can add a Record Set.
 2. Choose a name for your server
 3. Add the EIP of your created ELB to "Value".

 ### 7. Nextcloud First Configurations

-If the deployment creation was successfull you can open Nextcloud with your created DNS-Name.
+If the deployment creation was successfull you can open Nextcloud with your created DNS-Name or your EIP.
 At the first start you have to create an admin account.
 Then you have to set up the database.

 1. Choose _MySQL/MariaDB_ cause we are using the Relational Database Service